LuisGerardoDC/LuisGerardoDC/README.md

-My personality is characterized by an innate curiosity that drives me to constantly explore.
+My curiosity that drives me to constantly explore.
 I greatly enjoy working in a team, as I strongly believe in collaboration and sharing ideas to achieve outstanding results.
-My experience is focused on programming in various languages, such as Golang, Javascript and Python, which I have mastered throughout my career.
+My experience is focused on programming in Golang

 <!--